dedecube/velvet-docs/src/05-digging-deeper/04-helpers.md

 #### doesContainsAll

 Check if the string contains all of the provided substrings.
+Accepts a ignoreCase flag.

 ```dart
 final text = 'Hello, World!';